How to Successfully Hitchhike

 what we did up to that point.

-In this subchapter on my hitchhiking website, part of my tips for hitchhiking effectively for both beginners and advanced hitchhikers, I am talking about how to hitchhike safely preventing the most common hitchhiking dangers.
+In this subchapter I am talking about hitchhiking safety and how to successfully hitchhike preventing the most common hitchhiking dangers.

 Many people who never hitchhiked in their life often think that a concrete hitchhiking danger consists in getting in the car with a deranged person.
 This is unlikely to happen.
 To obtain the driving license people are required to successfully pass also a medical exam which certifies that they are mentally sane.
 During the years I was picked by thousands of people and none of them to me seemed having mental problems of any sort.
 The few unpleasant hitchhiking experiences I had were caused by people who were mentally sane and aware of their own actions - they were simply bad intentioned.